chloealbright/DevHiveMind/Web/WebSockets.md

 tags:
 author:
   - jacgit18
-Comments: This documentation discusses websockets and when to use them.
+Comments: This documentation discusses web sockets and when to use them.
 Status:
 Started:
 EditDate: 2024-01-29